-- Ensure that the proposed there is adequate off-street parking for its proposed uses and that increased traffic does not negatively affect the park's neighbors. - Ensure that park design and uses will provide adequate buffering for surrounding residences. - Work with the Parks and Recreation Department to create a multi-purpose facility for neighborhood association activities. - Develop a multi-purpose playing field within Marylhurst Park that maintains flexible use of available space.
+- Ensure that the proposed there is adequate off-street parking for its proposed uses and that increased traffic does not negatively affect the park's neighbors. - Ensure that park design and uses will provide adequate buffering for surrounding residences. - Construct a covered pavilion as part of the park's proposed facilities. - Create a multi-purpose room as part of the proposed facilities, to provide space for neighborhood association meetings and activities.

-- 5. Develop a multi-purpose path for runners and walkers. - Identify a site to plant a large, umbrellalike tree to serve as a community gathering place.
-Involve the community in donation and planting of the tree. - 7.
+- 5. Develop a practice field free of any permanent structures. - 6.
+Develop a multi-purpose path for runners and walkers. - 7.
+Identify a site to plant a large, umbrellalike tree to serve as a community gathering place.
+Involve the community in donation and planting of the tree. - 8.
 Encourage the inclusion of a labyrinth walk in the proposed park.